nlxai/sdk/packages/website/src/content/05-00-guide-building-custom-components.md

 - `data`: Can be any type.
 It will match the schema set in the modality within NLX.
 - `conversationHandler`: The [ConversationHandler](/headless-api-reference#interface-conversationhandler).
 Functions to access the conversational context and send data back to NLX.

-Add the Component to the `customModalities` configuration option paired with the name of Modality in NLX.
+Add the Component to the `modalityComponents` configuration option paired with the name of Modality in NLX.
 In the example below the [modality](https://docs.studio.nlx.ai/1-build/resources/modalities) is named "MyComponentModality".

 ## Basic Component Structure